I am a

 1st 2nd 3rd Ph.D. student in HDI group advised by Professor Leo Zhicheng Liu at Computer Science at University of Maryland.
 Before coming to the US, I received my Master’s degree from Chinese Academy of Sciences ( jointly trained at ShanghaiTech University), advised by Prof. Qifeng Liao.
 Before that, I got my Bachelor’s degree from HeFei University of Technology in 2016, majored in Applied Mathematics.

-Currently, my research mainly focuses on information visualization, visual analytics, and more broadly human-computer interaction (HCI).
+Currently, my research mainly focuses on information visualization, human-data interaction, and eXplainable AI (XAI).
 I also have some experience with machine learning and numerical analysis.

 PhD in Computer Science, 2019-present